This file explains the diffraction pattern seen at the telescope eyepiece at night when the air is very still and stable.

 A zone near the center of the mirror is either in the shadow of the diagonal or if outside of the shadow the zone will affect a relatively small surface of the mirror.
 In the eyepiece test the inner zone shows up more prominently than zones farther out on the mirror.
 Zonal aberrations require that the eyepiece be thrown further out of focus than required for other defocus tests.
 A zone on the mirror will appear as a zone in the diffraction pattern.
 The appearance of the zone in the diffraction pattern may be 20 percent off from the same zone on the mirror due to the bright and dark rings of the diffraction pattern.
 Throwing the eyepiece farther out of focus will bring the zone nearer to the correct position but may make a slight zone imperceptible.
 The Ronchi and Foucault test require less skill to obtain the exact location of a mirror zone.

 Testing at the eyepiece the diffraction rings appear to be broken and blotchy.
 This appearance is very hard to distinguish from turbulence so testing will require a good night.
 Rough surface can look somewhat like spider diffraction but more broad and less spiky.
-I suspect my 12 inch mirror has some roughness due to the use of the rose tool.
-The leaves of the rose tool are narrow and possibly do not smooth the surface enough if not used properly.
+Rough surface is often referred to as 'Dog Biscuit'.
+Light polishing to avoid grabbing of the pitch is recommended for final polishing.

 Don't Toss that 'Warped' Mirror

 The problem may be in your eye or in the alignment of the test setup.

 Before coming to a conclusion about your optical system check the easy things first.
 Try rotating the eyepiece in the eyepiece tube to see if the problem rotates with the eyepiece.